xblake2012x/Minecraft-Legacy-Console-Edition-Launcher/README.md

 I'm a solo dev with school.
 If something breaks, tell me with contacts, and dont be a jerk about it, if so I will ignore you

+I might add a way to donate me later, when I get a way to have molah

 ---

 ## Contacts